-Mark Schmulen has been a director since January 30, 2020.
-Mr. Schmulen is a co-founder and has served as CEO of Chirp Systems, Inc., a venture-backed smart access solution for multifamily property owners, since October 2019.
-Mr. Schmulen has also served as the managing director of Jelly Capital, LLC, a private investment fund focused on early stage technology and real estate investments, since May 2015, and as an investment advisor representative for Forum Financial, LP, an independent investment advisor, since November 2016.
-Previously, he served as General Manager of Social Media for Constant Contact, Inc. (formerly NASDAQ:CTCT), a provider of digital marketing solutions, from May 2010 until May 2014.
-Prior to that, he was co-founder and served as CEO of Nutshell Mail, Inc., a social media marketing solution, from 2008 until its acquisition by Constant Contact, Inc. in 2010.
+Mark Schmulen has been a Director since January 30, 2020.
+Mr. Schmulen is a co-founder of Chirp Systems, Inc., a venture-backed smart access solution for multifamily property owners, and has served as its CEO since October 2019.
+Mr. Schmulen has also served as the managing director of Jelly Capital, LLC, a private investment fund focused on early-stage technology and real estate investments, since May 2015, and as an investment advisor representative for Forum Financial, LP, an independent investment advisor, since November 2016.
+Previously, he served as the General Manager of Social Media for Constant Contact, Inc. (formerly NASDAQ: CTCT), a provider of digital marketing solutions, from May 2010 until May 2014.
+Prior to this, he was a co-founder and served as the CEO of Nutshell Mail, Inc., a social media marketing solution, from 2008 until it was acquired by Constant Contact, Inc. in 2010.
 Mr. Schmulen began his career as an investment banking analyst with JPMorgan Chase Bank.
-Currently, he serves on the board of directors for the Shlenker School, since August 2017 and is a Director of the HHF Foundation, benefiting early childhood education, since December 2014.
+He has served on the board of directors for the Shlenker School since August 2017 and has been a Director of the HHF Foundation, which benefits early childhood education since December 2014.
 Mr. Schmulen holds a B.S. from the University of Pennsylvania and an M.S. in Management from Stanford's Graduate School of Business.